-So how does this equate into burning fat?
+So how does this relate to burning fat?

 Well, during exercise your body responds to the resistance training stimulus by releasing free fatty acids into the blood stream.
-The harder you work, the more intense you are the more of these fatty acids will be released.
-It’s important to note that working harder doesn’t mean doing more volume; instead you want to be pushing yourself past the point of failure to really benefit from this.
-Following the guidelines of Max OT coincides perfectly with this process.
-Once the workout is completed, and your body is trying it’s hardest to recover, those free fatty acids that were released will now be used as fuel by a process known as oxidization.
+The harder you work, the more intense you are, the more of these fatty acids will be released.
+It’s important to note that working harder doesn’t mean doing more volume; instead, you want to be pushing yourself past the point of failure to benefit from this.
+Following the guidelines of Max-OT coincides perfectly with this process.
+Once the workout is completed, and your body is trying its hardest to recover, those free fatty acids that were released will now be used as fuel by a process known as oxidization.

 How long will this effect last?

 Many studies that you find out there will indicate that EPOC or the Afterburn will be most noticeable for up to approximately six hours after the workout itself has been completed.
 This just means that the majority of recovery takes place during this time and that’s when most of the fuel is needed.
 That being said, there have been instances in which study subjects were measured again for increased metabolic rates as long as 48 hours after a workout and still showed measurable signs of EPOC indicating that calories were still being burned two days after the workout had been completed.